VerolaX/MachineLearning/README.txt

 2985532  txiao3
 CSC246 HW2

 This homework requires us to implement the perceptron algorithm based on NumPy.
-All codes are written in Xiao_perceptron.py.

 Submitted files:
 Xiao_perceptron.py -- source code for this homework